SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Primitives

-{\bf Indexed store and fast data access \code{IdxAcc}.} \pidx enables the exploration of a new storage layout for organizing outsourced data, namely indexed datastore, that facilities private data access.
+{\bf Indexed store and fast data access \code{IdxAcc}.} \pidx enables a new storage layout for outsourced data, namely indexed datastore.
 Specifically, by analyzing a representative workload $Q_{\mathsf{R}}$, one may identify the ``hottest'' attribute per base relation, sort them according to the ``hottest'' attribute, and then build indexes over the sorted data.
-This storage layout enables fast indexed access (\code{IdxAcc}) to retrieve a compact subset of data from the outsourced relations, thereby eliminating the need for a full table sequential scan (\code{SeqAcc}) potentially bypassing selection operations (\S~\ref{sec:eops}).
+This storage layout enables fast indexed access (\code{IdxAcc}) to retrieve a compact subset of data from the outsourced relations, thereby eliminating the need for a full table sequential scan (\code{SeqAcc}) and can directly produce a compact input.
 We emphasize that the \sys design does not require replicating the outsourced datastore to accommodate multiple query types~\cite{bogatov2021epsolute, zhang2023longshot}.
 However, creating compact replicas (e.g., column replicas~\cite{huang2020tidb} over frequently queried attributes) can be optionally employed to enhance query processing speed.
-Moreover, the generation of all aforementioned objects (indexed store and column replicas) requires only three primitives: projection, oblivious sorting, and \pidx, all achieved without extra privacy loss.
-In other words, this implies that one can selectively adjust these objects to align with dynamic query workloads, without incurring any privacy costs.
+Moreover, the generation of all aforementioned objects (indexed store and column replicas) requires only three primitives: projection, oblivious sorting, and \pidx.
+In other words, this implies that one can selectively adjust these objects to align with dynamic query workloads, without incurring extra privacy loss.